Aragorn-Elessar/landing-page-project/README.md

 - New section has been created in `index.html`

-- Added helping function to check if a specific section is in viewport
+- Added helping function to check if a specific section is in the viewport

 - Created an event to listen for `scroll` event and add active class to it

-- Added helping function to `add/remove` active status
+- Added helping function to `add/remove` active status from sections & navbar list

 - Created navbar list elements. included anchor elements within including the style classes and link to sections